-If they aren’t already, forms should be a staple of your marketing strategy.
-While forms don’t get the same attention as other digital marketing methods, they can be extremely effective in improving your lead gen efforts, and helping you transform your inbound and outbound marketing strategy.
+Lead generation forms should be a staple of your marketing strategy.
+While lead gen forms don’t get the same attention as other digital marketing methods, they can be extremely effective in improving your lead acquisition efforts and helping you transform your inbound and outbound marketing strategy.

-2. Use Forms to Identify the Best Opportunities
+2. Use Lead Generation Forms to Identify the Best Opportunities

 Forms can help you do so much more than just collect information.
 If used strategically, they can also help you identify the best leads so both marketing and sales can focus their efforts effectively and efficiently.
 As your leads move along the sales funnel, consider providing them a form that will inform your team whether this is your ideal customer and an opportunity worth pursuing.